Practice permaculture each week at our ‘village campfire’ of ongoing interactive group calls.

 Our curriculum is ever evolving, changing with the seasons, and influenced by the topics people want to cover.
 It is dialogical and co-creative.
 We include and also transcend the topics covered in our permaculture design course, listed here just to get the flavor of typical topics.
 For example, during a 10-week cohort we may spend two weeks on composting (home or commercial), two weeks on no-till agroecology and food forests, a week on habitat and pollinators, a week on designing disaster resilience (personal and neighborhood), a week on economics and right livelihood, and a week on policies to support ecological living.
 Overall, our goal is to help you and your community thrive using a community based approach to permaculture as the means.

-Fall Cohort Topics
+Winter Cohort Topics

 Composting: We’ll explore various home composting systems (including worm composting!) so that you can turn food scraps and organic materials into black gold for your permaculture garden.
+If you already have a compost system in place, we can troubleshoot any issues you may be facing and identify ways to improve it.

 And More!
 We hope you can join us!